 3ds Max Tutorial: Analysis of Building Rendering in Dusk

-Fox Renderfarm, as a leading archive render farm, brings to you the analysis of architectural renderings at dusk made with 3ds Max and V-Ray.
+Fox Renderfarm, as a leading archive render farm and cloud rendering services provider, brings to you the analysis of architectural renderings at dusk made with 3ds Max and V-Ray.
 An outstanding works include two aspects: one is the picture effect, including color matching and composition of the picture.
 This is the key, as well as professional knowledge and photography skills, and the level of appreciation of photographic works.
 Another aspect is technology, which can use various tools.
 This is extremely critical.
 You must fully understand what to do and how to do it.
 If you can balance these two aspects well, you can make effective works

 3ds Max, V-Ray, Solid Rocks, Forest Pack Pro, Siger Shaders, Photoshop Cs6, Red Giant Magic Bullet and Nik Software.